 Mexico is a very small village located in the state of New York.
 With a population of 1,574 people and two constituent neighborhoods, Mexico is the 636th largest community in New York.
-Mexico has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Mexico has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages, Mexico isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Mexico are a mix of both white- and blue-collar jobs.
-Overall, Mexico is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Mexico who work in management occupations (9.81%), office and administrative support (9.26%), and teaching (8.86%).
+Mexico is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Mexico is a village of professionals, service providers, and managers.
+There are especially a lot of people living in Mexico who work in management occupations (13.73%), office and administrative support (9.25%), and teaching (8.09%).

 The most common language spoken in Mexico is English.
-Other important languages spoken here include Hebrew and Spanish.
+Other important languages spoken here include Spanish and Hebrew.